 Understanding when calls are missed helps explain why the problem is so persistent:

-After hours (5 PM – 8 AM): 35–50% of calls to service businesses happen outside business hours.
-These are completely unattended in most practices.
+After hours (5 PM – 8 AM): A significant share of calls to home-services businesses arrive outside standard business hours — and are completely unattended in most shops.
+These are also the highest-value calls of the week, since after-hours emergencies command premium rates with $150–$250 service-call surcharges.

 Monday mornings (8 AM – 10 AM): Weekend demand floods in.
-Front desk is also handling check-ins for the first appointments of the week.
+The CSR is also handling dispatch for the first jobs of the week.

 The common thread?
 These aren't random failures.
-They're predictable, recurring gaps that affect every practice, every week.
+They're predictable, recurring gaps that affect every shop, every week.

 The Compounding Effect